matter-labs/zksync-docs/content/00.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

     to="https://remix.ethereum.org/#url=https://github.com/uF4No/zksync-erc20/blob/main/contracts/TestToken.sol"
     target="_blank"
     >Open smart contract in Remix</UButton>

-You can see the contract in the Remix code editor.

 To compile the contract, click on  Compile TestToken.sol.
 If you get a popup message requesting permissions to access **`ACCESS TO "WRITEFILE" OF "FILE MANAGER"`,** click on Accept.